UCLA vs. Oregon NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- UCLA and its opponents have gone over the current 57.5-point total in four of seven games (57.1%) this season.
+- UCLA and its opponents have gone over the current 59-point total in four of seven games (57.1%) this season.

-- The combined points per game average of the two teams, 67.4, is 9.9 points more than Saturday's over/under.
+- The two teams combine to score 67.4 points per game, 8.4 more than the over/under in this contest.

-- These two squads combine to allow 46.1 points per game, 11.4 fewer than this contest's over/under.
+- The 46.1 combined points per game that these two squads have allowed this season are 12.9 fewer than the 59 over/under in this contest.

 UCLA Stats and Trends

-- The Bruins have an against the spread record of 3-2 in their five games when favored by 1.5 points or more so far this season.
+- UCLA has five wins against the spread in seven games this year.

+- So far this season, the Bruins have been installed as favorites by a 2.5-point margin or more five times and are 3-2 ATS in those contests.

-- UCLA's games this year have eclipsed the over/under two times in seven opportunities (28.6%).
+- UCLA's games this year have gone over the total in two out of seven opportunities (28.6%).

-- UCLA is 5-2 against the spread and 5-2 overall this season when the team puts up more than 21.0 points.
+- When UCLA puts up more than 21 points, it is 5-2 against the spread and 5-2 overall.

-- UCLA is 4-1 against the spread and 4-1 overall when the team piles up more than 407.8 yards.
+- In games that UCLA amasses over 407.8 yards, the team is 4-1 against the spread and 4-1 overall.

 - The Bruins have five giveaways this season, while the Ducks have 13 takeaways .